 Things are a bit better at right wing; you go legitimately five-deep here.
 I don’t want to sound like I’m down on hockey.
-My point is that it is sustained by a relatively small number of big stars and it is more dependent on rank-and-file players to provide the day-to-day excitement.
+My point is that it is sustained by a relatively small number of big stars and the second-tier guys have a hard time keeping up.

 I toyed with the idea of not including Gordie Howe’s return from retirement in the WHL, but he actually comes out a bit ahead in the end.

 |Defensemen||Games||Total||Per 160||Sqr Root||Sum||Off||Def|

 Talk about what-ifs … Bobby Orr was really on his way to something amazing.